 1. For students without initial commitments, or whose commitments have lapsed, departmentally fellowship funds, when available, may be allocated by the GSC on the basis of algorithm ranking, review of student dossiers, consultation with students’ advisors, and fit between student interests and fellowship designations (e.g., a fellowship restricted to CP students must perforce go to a CP student).

-2. Students who have advanced to candidacy should provide a copy of their prospectus to Joseph for inclusion in their files.
+2. Students who have advanced to candidacy should provide a copy of their prospectus to The Grad Office for inclusion in their files.
 Each year following advancement to candidacy, students should submit a dissertation project update.
 These are kept in your dossier for fellowship review.

 3. When funds are available, the department attempts to provide research and travel support.
 After three quarters enrollment in the program, you may apply for no more than $500 in research and travel funds for use during each academic year (July 1-June 30).
 Your application will be reviewed by a subcommittee of the GSC, which will evaluate your proposal for merit and based on the availability of funds.
 Students who are not on time to degree or who have been enrolled for more than 18 quarters are ineligible to apply.
 Students who have advanced to candidacy are eligible to apply only once their $1,000 advancement fund is exhausted.
 In order to receive funds, you must turn in to the Finance Manager receipts for your expenses.
 Detailed information and forms are available on the department website under Graduate Program/Students/Forms.

-4. Students are advised to apply for other forms of university support, such as, e.g., Graduate Research Mentorships and Dissertation Year Fellowships.
-See Joseph to get a copy of the university’s fellowship information packet.
+4. Students are encouraged to apply for other forms of university support, such as Graduate Research Mentorships and Dissertation Year Fellowships.

 5. Students are strongly encouraged to apply for extramural funding.
 Information about funding can be found on the APSA website.